 3. Send Message to Email Address and Not Phone Number

-If you are still having problems sending an iMessage, confirm that your recipient is still using an iPhone and has iMessage enabled on his/her iPhone.
+If you are still having problems sending an iMessage, confirm that your recipient is still using an iPhone.